Fernando Garcia

 That is, the medium acts as (through a CC interaction) an additional potential:

-And $U $ (along with $U ^{\dagger}$) is the diagonalization matrix used to go from mass states to flavor states (and vice versa).
+And U (along with U) is the diagonalization matrix used to go from mass states to flavor states (and vice versa).

 This means that in the flavor picture, the equation of motion looks like

-Where $\epsilon $ is an energy-related constant which won't be too important for us now.
+Where ϵ is an energy-related constant which won't be too important for us now.
 Further, the following short-hand notation was used above:

 And